Citrinate/CS2Interface/README.md

 ## Introduction

-This plugin allows you to interact with Counter-Strike 2 using ArchiSteamFarm's [IPC interface](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/IPC).
+This plugin allows you to interact with Counter-Strike 2's game coordinator using ArchiSteamFarm's [IPC interface](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/IPC).

 #### Projects that use this plugin